cmosa/jflake/README.md

 JFlake is a  [Twitter Snowflake](https://github.com/twitter/snowflake/ "Snowflake") inspired lightweight library used to generate 64bits uniques IDs in a distributed environment, with no coordination necessary.

 It is composed of two major components: The JFlake class which generates IDs and the generator ID lease framework.
+Both can be used independently from each other.

 Currently under development, version 0.1 - Use at your own risks